 Sarah also points out that there are several potential negative consequences to CIO, such as becoming desensitized to your baby's crying and unconsciously disregarding possible medical problems that might cause crying, such as ear infections or stomach distress.

-Danielle H. and several other moms point out that CIO methods, and similar offshoots, work well for some kids, and that you'll know right away.
-If your child doesn't get the hang of it and start crying less in the first few days, it might not be wise to persist.
+Danielle H. and several other moms point out that CIO methods and similar offshoots work well for some kids, and that you'll know right away.
+If your child doesn't get the hang of it and starts crying more in the first few days, it might not be wise to persist.
 Some kids with strong personalities are not suited for this sort of training, and it can make any underlying anxiety worse.

 Ferber himself, in a 2006 NPR interview, has softened his position somewhat as well.
 Once adamantly opposed to cosleeping, Ferber now says that each family should do what works best for them, and this can include kids sleeping in bed with parents.
 It's the best advice of all: what works well for your family is what you should stick with, regardless of what "experts" or other parents might say.
 It's a simple rule of thumb that carries real clout.